my-telegram-bots/Pixiv_bot/docs/readme.md

 ### Remove share button -share
 Type `-share` in the message to remove the share button, which means that only the open button remains.

-### Remove open and share buttons -rm
+### Remove keyboard and caqption -rm

-Type `-rm` in the message and the whole button is gone.
+Type `-rm` in the message and the whole button and caption are gone.

+`-rmc` only caption is gone.

+`-rmk` only keyboard is gone.

 ### Send work using file +file